 Characteristic products and terroir

 Farmers in Lombardy produce over a third of the country's milk.
 The result is a wide range of cheeses.
 Gorgonzola is one of the region's best-known cheeses, named after a village near Milan.
 There's also taleggio, a square cheese with a soft, melting texture, and the famous grana padano, a cousin of parmesan.
-The latter, called parmigiano reggiano, is produced between Modena and Mantua.

 Lombardy's cured meats include bresaola and slinzega, two types of dried meat - pork, horse, game and beef - from Valtellina.
-Violino, a dried goat's ham, originates from the town of Chiavenna.
+Violino, a dry-cured goat's ham, comes from the town of Chiavenna.
 Salame Milano is a large sausage combining pork, beef and spices.
 Mortadella Bologna, despite its name, is widely produced throughout the north of the country.
 There are also several types of cooking sausage, such as luganega, produced in northern Italy and Switzerland, or strinù, a variety of small pork and beef sausage.
 Finally, cotechino is a thick sausage with pork meat, fat and rind, often cooked with lentils.

 The lakes and rivers are home to lavaret, perch, pike and, in the high mountains, trout.
 Lombardy shares almost all the country's rice production with Piedmont.
 The famous arborio rice is used in many risotto recipes.
 Polenta - a cornmeal pasta typical of northern Italy - is very popular here.